sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 }
 ```

+That `eks.amazonaws.com/role-arn` annotation is the IRSA link mentioned
+earlier: it tells Kubernetes "any pod using this service account should be
-I think we are going to need to use our AWS access to assume that role, I do not
+able to become this specific AWS IAM role."
+I think we are going to need to
+use our AWS access to assume that role, I do not believe our kubernetes
-believe our kubernetes access is going to get us anywhere:
+access is going to get us anywhere:

 ```bash
 ❯ aws sts assume-role --role-arn arn:aws:iam::688655246681:role/challengeEksS3Role --role-session-name test